- Code BIOL6178

 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Face-to face component which may consist of 12 x 1 hours lectures per semester.
-6 hours of tutorials/workshops throughout the semester.
+- Face-to face component which may consist of 8 x 4 hour lectures/workshops throughout the semester.

 - 1/2 day Field trip in the 1st half of the semester, plus 36 hrs of field/on campus group-based projects in the 2nd half of the semester.

-- Approximately 60 hours of self-study which will include preparation for lectures, presentations and other assessment tasks.
+- Approximately 60 hours of self-directed study which will include preparation for lectures, presentations and other assessment tasks.

 Not yet determined